 Add navigation menus for each department

-Now that your departments are associated with a navigation menu, it’s time to associate each department with your product collections.
+It’s now time to associate each department page with your product collections.
 You can do this by creating a navigation menu for each department that contains each of the department’s sections.
 This menu tells the Department page which collections to display, and in what order.

-Shop navigation menu that lists your departments.
-Within the Mens department, we want sections for boots, shoes, accessories, and any other mens-related products that we sell.
+For example, the “Mens” department now has its own department page.
+Within the “Mens” department, we want sections for boots, shoes, accessories, and any other mens-related products that we sell.

-In order to populate the Mens department, Capital needs a navigation menu that matches the name of the department page.
+In order to populate the “Mens” department, Capital needs a navigation menu that matches the name of the department page.

-So, in this example, let’s make another navigation menu called
+So, in this example, let’s make a navigation menu called

 This step assumes you have set up product collections before.
 If you don’t know what Shopify product collections are, see their Building product collections article.